The following list contains common questions about the SG-1000 asked by customers. The answers cover a wide range of topics.

 From the serial console menu, use menu option

-For information about connecting to the serial console, see Connecting to Console Port
+For information about connecting to the serial console, see Connecting to the USB Console Port

-If none of those methods work, reinstall the OS image as described above in How do I restore the firewall OS? (firmware)
+If none of those methods work, reinstall the OS image as described in How do I restore the firewall OS? (firmware).

 Resetting the unit to factory defaults only affects the configuration of the firewall and not the contents of the filesystem, which are only reset by reinstalling the OS.

 Initial builds of the SG-1000 displayed temperature output from an inaccurate sensor, which could be off by as much as 10.8 C (50 F), high or low.
 This sensor was not intended to be used by end-users, only for factory and test measurements.
 Netgate engineers had hoped it would be accurate enough to be useful, but it was not.
 Due to the unreliable nature of the sensor, the temperature output is not displayed in current builds.

 The SG-1000 is passively cooled (no fans) and it will be warm to the touch.
 The firewall must be placed so it has adequate room for air to flow around the case.

 Netgate is continually improving the drivers and making other optimizations to increase the speed of the SG-1000.
 With a basic firewall setup it can pass around 130Mbit/s.
 In other conditions, the speed may be higher or lower depending on the firewall configuration, enabled features, environment and testing methods.

 Yes, provided that the eMMC contains a pfSense® Plus operating system image from December 29th, 2016 or later.
 After that date, the OS contains an updated U-Boot environment which is capable of booting from the USB OTG port.

 If the eMMC is completely blank/empty, the SG-1000 cannot boot from the USB OTG port and must be booted from the SD card socket.